Conformal scattering theories for tensorial wave equations on Schwarzschild spacetime: Introduction

-In order to prove the energy identity up to the timelike infinity $i^+$, we need to use the energy and pointwise decays previously obtained in the literature.
-The decays of the solution of the tensorial Fackerell-Ipser equations can be established from the decays of the scalar Fackerell-Ipser solutions.
-There are some works on the decay of the solutions of the scalar Fackerell-Ipser equations in Schwarzschild spacetime such as \cite{Blue2008,Ga2014,Me2012}.
-However, in this work we will use the energy and pointwise decays which are obtained in the recent work of Pasqualotto \cite{Pa2019}.
-Using these results, we will show that the energy across the hypersurfaces $\mathcal{H}_{u_{T}} = \left\{ u=u_T,\, v_T\leq v \leq 2v_T\right\}$ and $\mathcal{I}_{v_{T}}= \left\{ u_T\leq u \leq 2u_T,\, v=v_T \right\}$ tends to zero as $u_T$ and $v_T$ tend to infinity, where $\mathcal{H}_{u_T}$ and $\mathcal{I}_{v_T}$ are parallel to the future horizon $\mathfrak{H}^+$ and the future null infinity $\scri^+$ respectively.
-This leads to the energy indentity up to $i^+$, i.e the energy of the rescaled tensorial fields restricted on the hypersurface $\Sigma_0=\left\{ t=0 \right\}$ is equal to the sum of energies of the rescaled tensorial fields restricted on $\mathfrak{H}^+$ (resp. $\mathfrak{H}^-$) and on $\scri^+$ (resp. $\scri^-$).
-From that, we can define the trace operator $\mathcal{T}^+$ that maps the smoothtly supported compact initial data to the trace of rescaled tensorial solution on the conformal boundaries $\mathfrak{H}^+\cup \scri^+$.
-This trace operator is extended by density.
-As a consequence of the energy indentity up to $i^+$, the trace operator is injective (see Section 3.4).
+In order to prove the energy identity up to the timelike infinity $i^+$ (and also to $i^-$), we need to use the energy decay results obtained previously in the literature.
+The decays of the solution of the tensorial Fackerell-Ipser equations can be established from the ones of the scalar Fackerell-Ipser equations.
+There are some works on the decay of solutions of scalar Fackerell-Ipser equations in Schwarzschild spacetime such as \cite{Blue2008,Ga2014,Me2012}.
+However, in this work, we will use the energy decay results which have been obtained in a recent work of Pasqualotto \cite{Pa2019}.
+This energy decay helps us to prove that the energy fluxes through null hypersurfaces $\mathcal{H}^+_{K} = \left\{ u=U_K,\, v\geq V_K\right\}$ and $\mathcal{I}^+_K= \left\{ v=v_K,\, u\geq U_K \right\}$ tend to zero as $U_K$ and $V_K$ tend to infinity.
+This together with the energy equality obtained in Subsection \ref{ConserFac} lead to the energy identity up to $i^+$, i.e., the energy flux of tensorial Fackerell-Ipser solution through the initial hypersurface $\Sigma_0=\left\{ t=0 \right\}$ is equal to the sum of energy fluxes of solution through the future hoziron $\mathfrak{H}^+$ (resp. the past horizon $\mathfrak{H}^-$) and the future infinity $\scri^+$ (resp. the past infinity $\scri^-$) (see Theorem \ref{EqualityFac}).
+Therefore, we can extend the future trace operator to an injective operator: $\mathcal{T}^+: \mathcal{H}\to \mathcal{H}^+$ between the finite energy space on $\Sigma_0 = \left\{ t=0 \right\}$ and the scattering data spaces on $\mathfrak{H}^+\cup \scri^+$ (see Theorem \ref{Trace}).
+Similarly, the extended past trace operator $\mathcal{T}^-: \mathcal{H} \to \mathcal{H}^-$ is also injective.
+Here, the spaces $\mathcal{H}^+$ (resp. $\mathcal{H}^-$) is the scattering data space which is completion of smooth and compact support tensorial fields on $\mathfrak{H}^+\cup \scri^+$ (resp. $\mathfrak{H}^-\cup \scri^-$) under energy norm (see Definition \ref{ScatteringDataFac}).